jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Sophia says, "Turn around."

-Frederick does and looks at his angel, the one who talked with him like he was a person.
+Frederick does and looks at his angel, who talked with him like he was a person.
 And she looked back and only saw _her boy_.

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
 She hit again and again and again.
 Each slap hurt more than a dozen whips on his scarred back.